Legislative Priorities

 Jobs and the Economy

-• Support our local businesses to reopen and recover from the pandemic.
+• Support our local businesses

 • Focus on diversifying our economy through agriculture, technology, and the film industry.